 The UK is a world leader when it comes to media.
 Whether it’s music, film, television or games, our presence is felt at the highest level and on a global scale.
 For each of these industries audio is the common link, the one thing they all need.

 It’s a course for anyone passionate about sound.
-So whether its music, film dialogue or game effects, provided you have a complete technical obsession with the way that audio it is captured, manipulated and applied, then this is the course for you.
+So whether it’s music, film dialogue or sound effects, provided you share our obsession for the way audio is captured, manipulated and applied, then this is the course for you.

 Commended for our course design and real-world briefs, the success of this course owes most to our experienced and professional tutor team, our extensive industry compliant facilities, smaller class sizes and of course our students at the heart of the Futureworks creative community.

 For someone with a keen interest in sound, the commitment and drive to succeed, Audio Engineering is your way in.

 You will love our facilities – our recording studios are among the best in the country.
 We have 12 music, mastering and post production studios, featuring top of the range consoles such as Neve, Avid S6, SSL and Icon, with stunning monitoring and classic microphones to match.
 You can see more about our incredible facilities elsewhere on the site, but our main claim is that all the studios contain the hardware and software you will be expected to work on in the real world of audio engineering.

 This course will enable you to progress through every studio, starting with the simplest, working up to the biggest and most advanced facilities.
 By the time you leave us, you will be confident working in virtually any studio environment.